 Last week I featured Steve Martin’s traditional white house from Father of the Bride, so I thought it would be fun to take a look at the sequel, Father of the Bride Part II.
 In this movie, the camera spent more time lavishing attention on the house and giving us a better look into some of the rooms, like the kitchen.
 Oh, and the baby’s nursery was a wonderful addition–literally.

-The entry hall, looking into the dining room:
+Let’s start with the entry hall, looking into the dining room:

 Annie and her mom are both hugely pregnant.
 In one scene they both looked like they had beach balls under their shirts and Steve Martin narrates that they were only in their second trimester.
 Yikes.
 Those are big babies!